casper-network/ceps/text/0000-validator-transfer.md

 ### Adding `transfer_validator` entry point

-Within the new entry point we'd first need to validate the caller, since the method whould only be called by the current validator.
+Within the new entry point we'd first need to validate the caller, since the method would only be called by the current validator.

 Then we'd verify that a `ValidatorBid` for the target public key does not exist yet.
 A new `Error` variant would have to be introduced to indicate a conflicting bid already exists.